UCATSC: Uncertainty-Aware Constrained Traffic Signal Control Under Vision-Based Partial Observability: Problem Formulation

-Let $\xt \in \cX$ denote the true but unobserved traffic state at time $t$, consisting of vehicle positions, velocities, intentions, and queue occupancies.
-Let $\ut \in \cU$ denote the control action corresponding to a phase extension, termination, or transition.
+Let $x_t \in \cX$ denote the true but unobserved traffic state at time $t$, including vehicle positions, velocities, intentions, queue occupancies, and signal-relevant approach states.
+Let $u_t \in \cU$ denote a signal-control action such as extending the current green, terminating the current phase, or transitioning according to legal intergreen rules.
+Camera-based sensing produces a noisy observation

-Traditional actuated and adaptive controllers implicitly assume that $\xt$ can be approximated by a deterministic measurement $\hat{x}_t$ obtained from loop detectors, collapsing the control problem into a deterministic or weakly stochastic scheduling task.